3 Different Ways How to Cut a Circle in Wood (Explained!)

 3. Jig Saw Circle jig

-There are multiple tools I have been using to build the circle cutters.
-Very often it is a combination of these power tools – a table saw, a circular saw, a trimming router, or a jigsaw.
-Not all of them are necessary though and some can be easily replaced with another tool.
+There are multiple approaches and tools you can use to build a circle cutter.
+While it’s ideal to use the tool for which you’re building the jig, sometimes the complexity might require additional tools.
+To get the best result very often it comes to a combination of hand tools and these power tools – a table saw, a circular saw, a trimming router, or a jigsaw.
+However, you don’t need all of them and can interchange them as needed.

-All types of below-mentioned circle jigs use a pivoting pin to cut a circle.
-The pin defines the center of the circle around which the workpiece rotates.
+All types of below-mentioned circle jigs use a pivoting pin to mount the workpiece and to cut out the circle.
+The pin defines the center point of your circle around which the workpiece rotates.
+Moving and adjusting the pin will change the radius of the circle.
 The diameter of the pin is the same for all the circle jigs, which enables their interchangeability.
-This allows you, for example, to cut a rough circle with a jigsaw guide and fine-tune it with a router guide.
+This allows you, for example, to cut a rough circle with a jigsaw guide and fine-tune it using a router guide.

 For more details on each type of circle jig, be sure to check out the relevant article.

-3 DIY Circle Cutting Jigs - How to Cut a Circle in Wood
+3 Best DIY Circle Cutting Jigs - How to Cut a Circle in Wood

 Best overall jig for cutting circles in wood.
 Easy to set up, safe with great results.
 This is my preferred and favorite method of cutting circles in wood.